Skip to main content

 Pablo Gaitán-Rossi, PhD, Universidad Iberoamericana, Mexico

 International Journal for Equity in Health presents evidence relevant to the search for, and attainment of, equity in health across and within countries.
-The journal is interested in articles discussing disparities in education based on location, gender, race, ethnicity, and sexual orientation, as well as approaches to diminsh such disparities.
+The journal is interested in articles discussing disparities in education based on location, gender, race, ethnicity, and sexual orientation, as well as approaches to diminish such disparities.